unicode

 is invalid (a number as tail) or the binaries do not contain

-whole bytes (bit-strings), a badarg
+whole bytes (bit-strings), a badarg exception is

 thrown.